Human rights violations by the CIA: General Accounting Office investigation

-Current and former State Department and other government officials, and academic experts who have been involved in assistance to foreign police forces, stated that the U.S. government lacks:
+Current and former DOS and other government officials, and academic experts who have been involved in assistance to foreign police forces, stated that the US government lacks:

-a clear policy, or program objectives, on the role of U.S. assistance to police forces in the new and emerging democracies, a focal point for coordination and decision-making, and a means for determining whether individual programs and activities support U.S. policy or contribute to overall U.S. interests.
+a clear policy, or program objectives, on the role of US assistance to police forces in the new and emerging democracies, a focal point for coordination and decision-making, and a means for determining whether individual programs and activities support US policy or contribute to overall US interests.

-They noted that each program is managed individually, and the only place that coordination is occurring is at the U.S. embassy in the country.
+They noted that each program is managed individually, and the only place that coordination is occurring is at the US embassy in the country.

 Scope and methodology on investigation on CIA training assistance

-The US General Accounting Office obtained information on CIA training and assistance provided to foreign law enforcement personnel, reviewed the legislative authority for providing this training and assistance, and identified efforts to coordinate these activities.
+GAO obtained information on CIA training and assistance provided to foreign law enforcement personnel, reviewed the legislative authority for providing this training and assistance, and identified efforts to coordinate these activities.
 They did not review program implementation in recipient countries.
-They interviewed officials and obtained records from AID and the Departments of State, Justice, and Defense, in Washington, D.C.; reviewed legislation and agency legal opinions on foreign police assistance; interviewed academic and legal experts on current U.S. assistance to foreign police; and reviewed literature published on foreign police assistance and AID's public safety program.
+They interviewed officials and obtained records from AID and the DOS, DOJ, and DOD, in Washington, D.C.; reviewed legislation and agency legal opinions on foreign police assistance; interviewed academic and legal experts on current US assistance to foreign police; and reviewed literature published on foreign police assistance and AID's public safety program.

-Legislative exemptions to the prohibition on U.S. assistance to foreign police
+Legislative exemptions to the prohibition on US assistance to foreign police

-Congressionally approved exemptions generally authorize activities that benefit a specific U.S. goal, such as countering the terrorist threat to U.S. citizens overseas or combating drug trafficking.
+Congressionally approved exemptions generally authorize activities that benefit a specific US goal, such as countering the terrorist threat to US citizens overseas or combating drug trafficking.